junior-adi/GenericMatrix/Java/README.md

 ```java
 import ci.abidjan.adi.JAGMA;
 ```

-Replace `mypackage` with the actual package name where the `Matrix` class is located.

 ## Step 2: Creating a Matrix Instance

 Create a new `Matrix` object using one of the available constructors.
 Here are a few examples: